php-aop/lalr/docs/lexing.md

 StatefulLexer
 -------------

-`SimpleLexer` should work fine for general use cases.
+`AbstractStatelessLexer` should work fine for general use cases.
 However, let's imagine we're lexing a very simple templating language:

     Outer content, {{ variable_name }}, other outer content

-`SimpleLexer` falls short here, because the outer content can be pretty much anything, while the content inside the tags has to be strictly intepreted.
+`AbstractStatelessLexer` falls short here, because the outer content can be pretty much anything, while the content inside the tags has to be strictly intepreted.
 Furthermore, if we were to work with this template, we'd want to skip the whitespace inside tags, but keep it in the outer content.

-That's where `StatefulLexer` comes in; during lexing, it maintains a stack of states with the top one being the current one, and for each token, you can define the action the lexer should take after recognizing it.
+That's where `AbstractStatefulLexer` comes in; during lexing, it maintains a stack of states with the top one being the current one, and for each token, you can define the action the lexer should take after recognizing it.
 Let's see an example for our templating language: